 What is S&OP?

-S&OP, or sales and operations planning, is an integrated business management process that drives organizational consensus to balance supply and demand.
-The S&OP process, which typically happens monthly, aligns operational areas – such as sales, marketing, product development, manufacturing, procurement, finance, and accounting – so they work in concert to meet financial and organizational goals.
+S&OP, or sales and operations planning, is an integrated business management process that drives organisational consensus to balance supply and demand.
+The S&OP process, which typically happens monthly, aligns operational areas – such as sales, marketing, product development, manufacturing, procurement, finance, and accounting – so they work in concert to meet financial and organisational goals.

 The sales and operations planning process delivers an updated, rolling operational plan and demand plan that typically extends 18 months to 36 months into the future.
-By optimizing resources to best meet demand while maximizing revenue and profit, S&OP delivers more effective and resilient supply chain management, which is always crucial but even more so during disruptive times.
+By optimising resources to best meet demand while maximising revenue and profit, S&OP delivers more effective and resilient supply chain management, which is always crucial but even more so during disruptive times.

 S&OP is the single most important and critical cross-functional process.
 If S&OP is done properly, it leads to significant returns, including increased revenue and profitability.

 As a collaborative process that balances supply and demand, the benefits of S&OP include:

 - Higher profitability: The S&OP process helps maintain a cohesive, balanced plan.
 It drives great customer service, lowers inventory, reduces waste, and helps meet financial targets – all of which are invaluable in a volatile supply chain environment.

 - Better decision-making: With S&OP software tools, planners can run simulations of demand or supply changes throughout the planning cycle – and deliver what-if analyses that enable better decision-making.
 These same simulation tools provide day-to-day decision support as planners adjust to an ever-changing supply and demand environment.